 This warm bowl of Banana Cinnamon Oatmeal makes the perfect cozy breakfast.
-To make this simple recipe, all you need are oats, banana, sliced almonds, flaxseed or chia seed, cinnamon, and honey.
+This recipe is gluten free, dairy free, and high in fiber.
+To make this simple recipe, all you need are oats, a banana, sliced almonds, flaxseed or chia seed, cinnamon, and honey.
 This nutritious breakfast can be made in less than five minutes! […]

 Sweet Potato Waffles

-“Home: Dietary Guidelines for Americans.”
+- “Home: Dietary Guidelines for Americans.”
 Home | Dietary Guidelines for Americans, Dec.
 2015, http://www.dietaryguidelines.gov/.

 - “Disparities in State-Specific Adult Fruit and Vegetable Consumption – United States, 2015.”
 Centers for Disease Control and Prevention, Centers for Disease Control and Prevention, 26 Feb.
 2018, http://www.cdc.gov/mmwr/volumes/66/wr/mm6645a1.htm?s_cid=mm6645a1_w.